Cai-JHSPH-BMB/FIJI-Macro/ROI-Coloc/README.md

 # Using BIOP-JACoP to do Co-localization in a certain ROI.

-Here's the explaination for each chuck and can be further customized.
+Here's the explanation for each chuck which can be further customized.

 ### First step: Preparation

-Prepare for the directionary, path, and file names for later references:
+Prepare for the directory, path, and file names for later references:

 ```java
 title = getTitle();